arm22/hookSync/README.md

 },
 ```

-hooksync can also be used from the command line, with the same optional PATH argument
+hooksync can also be used from the command line, with the same optional PATH argument.

 ```Bash
 hooksync